-SOC\ E210 Sociology of the Family
+SOC\ E210 Sociology of the Family 3 с.н.

 A study of the family using sociological analysis to better understand this most basic of institutions and its interdependence with other social institutions.
 Emphasis upon family life cycle, gender roles, alternative life styles, and the impact of social change.